-The City of Manhattan will be conducting its second Community Survey from March 6 to April 6, 2017.
-Surveys were mailed to a random set of 2,500 households within Manhattan City limits on March 3.
-This year, selected respondents will have the option of taking the survey online or mailing in a paper copy of the survey.
+The City of Manhattan conducted its second Community Survey from March 6 to April 6, 2017.
+Surveys were mailed to a random set of 2,500 households within Manhattan City limits.
+This year, selected respondents had the option of taking the survey online or mailing back a paper copy of the survey.

-The City has again partnered with the Kansas State University Department of Political Science to develop and administer the survey, as well as analyze the collective results.
-A final report of the findings will be presented to the City Commission and made available to the public in early June 2017.
-Many of the same questions from the 2015 Community Survey about general services and quality of life have been asked again, which will allow us to begin tracking trends over time.
-This benchmarking analysis will be included in the final report as well.
+The City again partnered with Kansas State University's Department of Political Science to develop and administer the survey, as well as analyze the collective results.
+The final report can be accessed below, summarizing the major findings of the survey, which received a 24.2% response rate.
+Many of the same questions from the 2015 Community Survey about general services and quality of life were asked again, which will allow us to begin tracking trends over time.
+City staff and the Manhattan City Commission will use the results of the survey to help prioritize and determine support for future projects.

 In 2015, the City of Manhattan conducted its first Community Survey.
 Approximately 2,000 households received the survey, which asked questions about satisfaction of services, support for future growth, funding mechanisms and overall quality of life issues.